01 of 02

 What to Maybe Store On Your Kitchen Counter:

-___ Cutting board.
-I love those big cutting boards people leave on their counters.
-I don’t have the space for it, but if you do and you do a lot of chopping, then this is a great thing to keep on your counter.
+- Cutting board.
+We love those big cutting boards people leave on their counters.
+We don’t have space for it, but if you do and you do a lot of chopping, then this is a great thing to keep on your counter.

 What to Not Store on Your Counter:

-___ Appliances you rarely use.
-This is where I’m going to use the poor waffle maker example again.
-If you don’t use it everyday, get it off the countertop.
-I like to store appliances I use only once or twice a year in a project bin.
+- Appliances you rarely use.
+If you don’t use it every day, get it off the countertop.
+We like to store appliances we use only once or twice a year in a project bin.